ORIGINALLY POSTED in 2017

 I love the United States of America.
 I love my country.
 I also recognize that we can be brats.
 There are far too many big people who have child-versions-of-themselves rattling around inside at the controls.
 It's very deceptive.
 Children hanging out in a house of skin that automatically grew larger from cell division can give one the impression that development takes no effort at all.

 How many 30-somethings are on parents couches because the inside stuff stayed little, insecure and accommodated while the outside stuff kept growing?
 Cells duplicated and now the world sees an "adult" where the inside child cowers.
 The kid doesn't know how to do life as an adult, maybe they saw it but they never learned how to do it.
 They watched it and are coming to realize that acting like the idea of an adult isn't enough.
 It lacks the persistence and resilience born of disappointment and failure along the way.
 People who feared for their failure saved the day and so they gave them a way.

 Looking out at grown-up peers from behind adult eyeballs, a child-mind is trying to win a game where the prize is "I feel as powerful as others SEEM TO FEEL".
 A child on stilts pretending to be powerful, pretending to be adult, pretending to understand, so they might win the game.

 These childish adults don't ever win because they don't understand the true nature of the 'game'.
-It is child-ish to seek no accountability, but praise and acknowledgement constantly.
+It is child-ish to seek praise and acknowledgement constantly with no personal accountability.
 Being child-like, however, allows both young and old to dream and aspire to greater things.
 The latter also understands the faith, and the hard (inner AND outer) work that growing up takes.
 Mature adults understand the impact our actions have on others, and the importance of a structured life that includes a relationship with God.
-We need mentors, friends, community and we must keep learning.
+We need mentors, friends, love, community and we must keep learning.